-Pharaoh’s response had been, “Who is the Lord, that I should obey his voice and let Israel go?
-I do not know the Lord, and moreover, I will not let Israel go.”
+Pharaoh’s response was, “Who is the Lord that I should obey his voice and let Israel go?
+I do not know the Lord, and I will not let Israel go.”

 So, who is the Lord?

 John 17:3 says, “…this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.”
 It would seem that knowing who this Lord is would be the most important thing in the world.
 Eternal life or death is wrapped up in knowing or not knowing Him.

 Pharaoh, when presented with the opportunity to seek knowledge of Him, scoffs and rejects those who had knowledge of the Lord to share with Him.
 He didn’t want to know.
 He wasn’t a seeker.

 Then Moses and Aaron present Pharaoh with this picture of God, someone who will kill the Israelites if they don’t go right then and obey by traveling three days and worshiping Him by feasting.